Cyril Davies: Later success

+Personal life

+Davies married his wife Marie in 1953.
+The couple had a son and a daughter.
+After his death Marie married his bandmate Brian Knight.

+Death

 After contracting pleurisy in 1963, Davies began to drink heavily to assuage the pain while undergoing a heavy touring schedule.
 He died in January 1964, after collapsing during an engagement at a night club on Eel Pie Island, Twickenham in London.
 The official cause of death was given as endocarditis, although leukaemia is often quoted.

 The core band was taken over by Long John Baldry and formed the basis of his 'Hoochie Coochie Men'.